 Understand the legal considerations for incorporation or formation.

-Identify the essential board positions (minimum of three – in some places this is a legal requirement).
+Identify the essential board positions (minimum of three).

 Determine at least a skeleton board to begin.
 Here are some common DAMA Chapter board roles (you can build out duty rosters later).
 Note below there are several title labels that can be used.
 It is best to be consistent:

 President – this person is the official representative to DAMA-I and the DAMA-PC

-VP Education (some orgs drop off the VP or say ‘Officer of Education’)

-VP Events or Programs Chair (‘Chair’ is another way to note leadership)

-VP of Membership

-VP of Online Services or Web Services Officer

 Treasurer / Financial Records Keeper

 Secretary or perhaps Librarian

-Data Manager
+Vice President or Director of Education Vice President or Director of Events or Programs (‘Chair’ is another way to note leadership)

+Vice President of Marketing

+Vice President of Membership

+Vice President of Online Services or Web Services Officer

 Things to discuss:

-Frequency & timing of meetings
+Planning for success – Develop a one page plan with timeline to ensure you meet all the requirements by the deadline.

 Size of board – what roles?
-DAMA-I has guidelines – Bare minimum for an organization legally is three leaders: President, Secretary and Treasurer (These roles are often filled by board members with the eventual titles of President, Vice President of Operations and Vice President of Finance.)
+Bare minimum for an organization legally is three leaders: President, Secretary and Treasurer (These roles are often filled by board members with the eventual titles of President, Vice President of Operations and Vice President of Finance.)

+Frequency & timing of regular meetings

 Purpose of meetings

 Determine if you want it to be Educational?
 Networking?
 Fund Raising?